(703) 774-9421

 Reimbursement vs. Indemnity

-Reimbursement policies pay against actual care expenses.
-Indemnity policies may pay the full daily benefit amount regardless of expense.
+Reimbursement policies pay against actual care expenses up to the daily benefit.
+Indemnity policies pay the full daily benefit amount regardless of expense, which can give more flexibility in how the benefit is used.

 Term 06